eWaterCycle/ewatercycle/docs/system_setup.rst

 Model container images
 ----------------------

-As hydrological models run in container their container images should be made available on the system.
+As hydrological models run in containers, their container images should be made available on the system.

 The names of the images can be found in the ``ewatercycle.models.*``